 The Stanley Foundation is a Midwest-based foreign policy nonprofit that brings a nonpartisan perspective to world affairs.
-We focus on genocide prevention, nuclear material security, and global leadership.
-Our in-house experts and network of collaborators serve as reliable sources to media professionals.
+We have in-house experts on genocide prevention, nuclear security, and climate change.

 September 6, 2013